Mokkatrukki/kanji-study-app/README.md

 1. Install `flyctl`.
 2. Log in: `fly auth login`.
-3. If you have other secrets to set (e.g., for services not directly used by this Kanji API but part of a larger app), you can set them:
+3. If you have secrets to set for services not directly used by this Kanji API (e.g., for other parts of a larger app or specific deployment needs), you can set them:
     ```bash
     fly secrets set YOUR_SECRET_NAME="ITS_VALUE"
     ```
-    The `OPENAI_API_KEY` previously mentioned for this app is no longer a direct dependency for the Kanji data fetching.
 4. Launch the app: `fly launch` (follow prompts, it should detect the `Dockerfile`).
 5. Deploy (if needed): `fly deploy`.